-The second day of the William Clyde Gibson III trial began this morning, and the state has now shown the jurors three separate video recordings of New Albany police investigators interviewing Gibson days after his arrest.
+NEW ALBANY - The second day of the William Clyde Gibson III trial began this morning with the state preparing to show jurors a second recorded interview between New Albany police and Gibson.

-Gibson, 56, was accused in 2012 of killing three women, and is now in the midst of a capital trial for the April 2012 death of Christine Whitis, 75, - a woman who has been described as the best friend of Gibson's mother who died in January 2012.
-During one of the recordings shown today, the jury, made up of Dearborn County residents, watched as New Albany Police Department officer and Floyd County Commissioner Steve Bush questioned Gibson about his relationship with Whitis before her death.
+Gibson was charged in 2012 for the killing three women, and is now in the midst of a capital trial for the April 2012 death of Christine Whitis, 75, of Clarksville - a woman described as the best friend of Gibson's mother, who died in January 2012.

 Floyd County Prosecutor Keith Henderson sat close by as Steve Owen, Floyd County chief deputy prosecutor, called the state's fifth witness, NAPD officer and Floyd County Commissioner Steve Bush, to the stand.